Research Teams

 • 6 results

-• Kim Chung-Yeol
+• Choongyeol Kim

-Dr. Chung-Yeol Kim is a Research Fellow at the Institute for Social Sciences, Seoul National University.
+Dr. Choongyeol Kim is a Research Fellow at the Institute for Social Sciences, Seoul National University.
 His research focuses on East Asian political thought, modern and contemporary Korean political thought, and comparative political theory.
 His publications include “The Origin of the Reformist Intellectuals’ Self-Deprecating Mentality: Effects of the Progressive Conception of Time in Late Nineteenth-Century Korea” (2012), “The Politics of Democratic and Procedural Legitimacy: New Ideas of Legitimacy in the Independence Club Movement in Late Nineteenth-Century Korea” (2017), “The Tension between Political Necessity and Ethical Ideals: Toward an Analytical Framework for Confucian Political Thought in the Joseon Dynasty” (2020), and “Balance in the Governance Concept of the Shujing: Focusing on the Idea of Virtue (德)” (2022), among others.

-• Song Ji-Ye
+• Jeeye Song

 • Hong Jong-Uk

-• Kim Jong-Hak
+• Jong-Hak Kim

 Associate Professor Jong-Hak Kim teaches in the Department of Political Science and International Relations at Seoul National University.
 He also serves on the boards of the Kyujanggak Institute for Korean Studies, the Institute for Future Strategy, the Institute for Japanese Studies, and the Institute for Peace and Unification Studies at SNU.
 His research interests include modern Korean political and diplomatic history, the history of political thought, and conceptual history.
 He previously worked as a Research Fellow at the Northeast Asian History Foundation and as Assistant Professor at the Korea National Diplomatic Academy, where he also served as Head of the Diplomatic History Research Center.